Video Poker Hands Ranking

 Answered by: Dan | Answered on: 2023-09-25

-Generally speaking, natural Royal Flush is the highest-paying card you can get in any video poker game, with some variation even offering extremely high payout or progressive jackpot for this hand.
-Meanwhile, due to the different rules implemented in some variants, the lowest-paying hand might be a pair of Jacks or higher, a pair of tens or higher, Three of a Kind, or maybe a pair of nines or higher.
+Generally speaking, a natural Royal Flush is the highest-paying hand in any video poker game, with some variants even offering an extremely high payout or a progressive jackpot for it.
+Depending on the rules of the game, the lowest-paying hand might be a pair of Jacks or better, a pair of tens or better, Three of a Kind, or even a pair of nines or better.

-In video poker variants like Jacks or Better and Pick’em Poker, the paytable may consist of only nine hand ranks.
-Meanwhile, variations like Deuces Wild, Bonus Poker, and Double Double Bonus Poker may add some hand ranking to the paytable.
-That means that hands like Wild Royal Flush and special Four of Kind hands may pay in some video poker games, while other variations of the card game may not offer a payout for such hands.
-That said, you can be certain that whichever video poker variation you play, Royal Flush is the hand that will bring you the biggest win.
+In video poker variants like Jacks or Better and Pick’em Poker, the paytable may include only nine hand ranks.
+Variations such as Deuces Wild, Bonus Poker, and Double Double Bonus Poker add more ranks to the paytable.
+As a result, hands like a Wild Royal Flush or certain Four of a Kind combinations pay in some games, while other versions do not reward them.
+Regardless of the variant you play, a Royal Flush will always deliver the biggest win.